 We are very thankful for useful comments and suggestions of the anonymous referee.
-We would like to thank also Ali Rahmati for his useful comments on this paper, Raymond Oonk and Benoit Epinat for useful discussion about SINFONI data reduction, Richard Davies for providing us with DYSMAL code, Johan Richard for his help on the lens modeling and also Max Pettini, Alicia Berciano Alba,Thomas Martinsson and Joanna Holt for useful discussions.
+We would like also to thank Ali Rahmati for his useful comments on this paper, Raymond Oonk and Benoit Epinat for useful discussion about SINFONI data reduction, Richard Davies for providing us with the DYSMAL code, Johan Richard for his help on the lens modelling and also Max Pettini, Alicia Berciano Alba, Thomas Martinsson and Joanna Holt for useful discussions.

-We would like also to express our appreciation to Huan Lin, Michael Strauss, Chris Kochanek, Alice Shapley, Dieter Lutz, Chuck Steidel, and Christy Tremonti for their help on the HST proposal along with our spacial thanks to Andrew Baker.
+We would like to express our appreciation to Huan

+Lin, Michael Strauss, Chris Kochanek, Alice Shapley, Dieter Lutz, Chuck Steidel, and Christy Tremonti for their help on the HST proposal along with our spacial thanks to Andrew Baker.

-M. Sh., S. A. and D. T. acknowledge the support of Mel Ulmer at North Western University for providing them a meeting room and working place in May-June 2011.
+M. Sh., S. A. and D. T. acknowledge the support of Mel Ulmer at North Western University for providing them a meeting room and working place in 2011 May-June.

-S.V. is grateful to John McKean for useful comments and discussions on the lens modeling
+S.V. is grateful to John McKean for useful comments and discussions on the lens modelling.